ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 Day 6: June 14
- Tried adding 3D models to board problems with import the mdels dissolved into m,any small dissassociated pieces, faced grid + pitch mismatch  (78.7 mil vs 100 mil) for most components this made my head ache this is really difficult to change in easyeda.
+ Tried adding 3D models to board problems with importing the models dissolved into onshape it gotn divided into many small dissassociated pieces, faced grid + pitch mismatch  (78.7 mil vs 100 mil) for most components this made my head ache this is really difficult to change in easyeda.
 Redid footprints, schematic, PCB routing from start to match the pitch i cleared DRC errors after fixing grid + pitch inalized PCB design after major effort